jbx-protocol/juice-docs/docs/v4/README.md

 These docs are here to help you navigate the protocol, whether you're...
 - Auditing a Juicebox project
-- Designing your own treasury
+- Designing your own Juicebox project
 - Developing extensions
 - Learning Solidity and contract design
 - or, exploring the ecosystem for inspiration